What is Emotional Intelligence?

-Managers and leaders who handle people poorly or who have little understanding about other people, that is those with a low level of emotional intelligence, tend to create high stress levels, high staff turnover rates, low productivity and low quality of output.
+Managers and leaders with low levels of emotional intelligence tend to handle people poorly and have little understanding about other people.
+They tend to create high stress levels, high staff turnover rates, low productivity and low quality of output.
 They can even create elevated levels in sickness and HR legal problems.
-At work this costs you or your business real money.
+At work, this costs you or your business real money.
 They generally, but unfortunately not always, do poorly themselves.

-Good managers and leaders do the exact opposite.
-Managers and leaders with high emotional intelligence make you or your business real money.
+Good managers and leaders with high levels of emotional intelligence tend to do the exact opposite.
+Such managers and leaders can make you or your business real money.
 They are generally more successful in their own right as well.